k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 The columns of this tab are:

 * **Classification** — defines the value of a Classification property added to the Catalog's fields as a result of the Profiling plugins.
+  * The filter is always expanded and focused, so a user can simply start typing to filter the list, without first having to click and select the filter field.
+Available in V8.5.
 * **Type** — can be either **Field Name** or **Field Value**:
   * Entries defined as **Field Name** type are used by the *Metadata Regex Classifier* plugin.
   * Entries defined as **Field Value** type are used by the *Data Regex Classifier* plugin.